FIWARE-Ops/docs.TourGuide/doc/connection-to-the-internet-of-things/how-to-read-measures-captured-from-iot-devices.md

 commands as described in the README.md file available at the Github repository linked above.

-For a more detailed description of the IDAS APIs, please have a look [here](http://docs.telefonicaiotiotagents.apiary.io/).
+For a more detailed description of the IDAS (FIWARE IoT Agent suite) APIs, please have a look [here](http://docs.telefonicaiotiotagents.apiary.io/).

-Basically, there are four simple steps to follow:
+A typical IoT data workflow using FIWARE consists of the following steps:

-1. **Create an IDAS Service**
++ **Create an IDAS Service**

  If you are using the public IDAS instance with the public `openiot` testing service available at `130.206.80.47` (Port `5073`) you may skip this